Marine initiatives planned for April 2025 – April 2027

 Potential impacts on Canadians, including businesses

-The proposed changes will consolidate the regulations for Transport Canada-certified response organizations and oil handling facility operators within the Environmental Response Regulations.
+The proposed changes will consolidate the regulations for Transport Canada certified response organizations and oil handling facility operators within the Environmental Response Regulations.

 Transport Canada expects that it will have positive effects on these primary stakeholders, as well as Canadians in coastal communities, Indigenous Peoples, ports, and the marine industry.

 It will also improve oil spill preparedness to mitigate the potential impacts on the marine environment and communities, remain on par with international standards, and help support environmentally responsible domestic and international shipping within Canadian waters.
+This initiative will also reduce administrative burden.

 Regulatory cooperation efforts (domestic and international)